vue-macros/vue-macros/README.md

 ### `hoistStatic`

 If you want to reference a constant declared in `<script setup>`, then this feature may help you.

+If you support this feature, please go to [Vue PR](https://github.com/vuejs/core/pull/5752) and hit like 👍.
+Thanks!

 #### Basic Usage